mjrgh/PinscapePico/README.md

 accelerometer.

 As part of the Pinscape Pico project, I've developed a few custom "expansion boards" purpose-built for virtual pin cabs.
+They're all open-source designs that anyone can build; you can find the EAGLE layouts in the [ExpansionBoards](ExpansionBoards) folder.

 <a href="ScreenShots/DIYBoardMain.png"><img src="ScreenShots/DIYBoardMain-Thumb.png"></a>
 <a href="ScreenShots/DIYBoardPower.png"><img src="ScreenShots/DIYBoardPower-Thumb.png"></a>